breannams/starfinder-npc-creator/spec.md

  Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Ensure that users can't modify content created by other users Include user input validations
- BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+ [x]BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) - used rack-flash to create errors for signup/login views
+ Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm